des-testbed/libara/README.md

 		 make HEADLESS=TRUE

-5. Ara-Sim is developed with a test driven approach using the [CppUTest][1] framework.
+5. libARA is developed with a test driven approach using the [CppUTest][1] framework.
-You should can run the whole Ara-Sim regression test suit via the following command.
+You should can run the whole libARA regression test suit via the following command.
 This will automatically initialize and update the git submodule [tests/cpputest][2].

 		make test